Suppression and enhancement of bosonic stimulation by atomic interactions

 This suppression is captured well by considering correlation effects at the two-body level~\cite{Naraschewski:1999,Lu:2023}, which effectively amounts to replacing

-in the standard $1+N_{\rm f}$ expression for the bosonically enhanced scattering events; here $c$ is a momentum-independent factor (see Methods and Extended Data Figs.~\ref{fig:si:5} and \ref{fig:si:6}).
-In the high-temperature limit $c= 8\sqrt{2}$, and for our experiments at $\Tc$ we numerically obtain a similar value $c\approx 12$.
-The fact that $c \gg 1$ reflects the extreme sensitivity of light scattering to BMF effects.
-In Fig.~\ref{fig3}\textbf{c} the solid line shows our calculated steady-state $E$, and the dashed line takes into account the fact that in $2\tau$ the correlations do not yet fully settle.
+in the standard $1+N_{\rm f}$ expression for the bosonically enhanced scattering events (see Methods and Extended Data Figs.~5 and 6).
+In the limit of high temperature and zero recoil momentum, $c= 8\sqrt{2}\approx11.3$, while for our experiments at $\Tc$ we numerically obtain $c\approx 12$, which is coincidentally similar; { for $T=\Tc$, our photon-scattering angle of $35^{\rm o}$, and $n$ varying from $5$ to $15 \, \um^{-3}$ (our experimental range), we numerically get $c$ that varies from $\approx 15$ to $\approx 10$}.
+A value of $c \gg 1$ reflects the extreme sensitivity of light scattering to the local interaction-induced correlations.
+In Fig.~3\textbf{c} the solid line shows our calculated steady-state $E$, and the dashed line takes into account the fact that in $2\tau$ the correlations do not yet fully settle.

-Our dynamical simulations also reproduce the characteristic timescale of $\SI{25}{\micro\second}$ for the change in correlations after quenches from either a small to large $a$ or vice versa (see Methods and Extended Data Fig.~\ref{fig:si:7}).
+Our dynamical simulations also reproduce the characteristic timescale of $\SI{25}{\micro\second}$ for the change in correlations after quenches from either a small to large $a$ or vice versa (see Methods and Extended Data Fig.~7).
 Our calculations give that well above $\Tc$ the time for the relaxation of correlations scales as $m\lambda/(\hbar Q)$; this can be understood as thermal dephasing, with the relaxation time corresponding to the time it takes particles with typical thermal velocity $\hbar/(m\lambda)$ to travel the distance $1/Q$, over which the correlations are probed.
 However, for $T\rightarrow \Tc$ the relaxation time grows (Methods), suggesting sensitivity of light scattering to critical behavior.